TritonDataCenter/node-verror/README.md

 # verror: richer JavaScript errors

 This module provides two classes: VError, for accretive errors, and WError, for wrapping errors.
-These are best demonstrated by example.
+Both support printf-style error messages using extsprintf.

-## VError for accretive error messages
+## Printf-style errors

 At the most basic level, VError is just like JavaScript's Error class, but with printf-style arguments: